Pali: Pali today

 Pali died out as a literary language in mainland India in the fourteenth century but survived elsewhere until the eighteenth.
+It was revived in Indian academics with laborious efforts of researchers like Dharmananda Kosambi.
 Today Pali is studied mainly to gain access to Buddhist scriptures, and is frequently chanted in a ritual context.
 The secular literature of Pali historical chronicles, medical texts, and inscriptions is also of great historical importance.
 The great centres of Pali learning remain in Sri Lanka and other Theravada nations of Southeast Asia: Myanmar, Thailand, Laos and Cambodia.
 Since the 19th century, various societies for the revival of Pali studies in India have promoted awareness of the language and its literature, including the Maha Bodhi Society founded by Anagarika Dhammapala.

 In Europe, the Pali Text Society has been a major force in promoting the study of Pali by Western scholars since its founding in 1881.
 Based in the United Kingdom, the society publishes romanized Pali editions, along with many English translations of these sources.
 In 1869, the first Pali Dictionary was published using the research of Robert Caesar Childers, one of the founding members of the Pali Text Society.
 It was the first Pali translated text in English and was published in 1872.
 Childers' dictionary later received the Volney Prize in 1876.

 The Pali Text Society was founded in part to compensate for the very low level of funds allocated to Indology in late 19th-century England and the rest of the UK; incongruously, the citizens of the UK were not nearly so robust in Sanskrit and Prakrit language studies as Germany, Russia, and even Denmark.
 Even without the inspiration of colonial holdings such as the former British occupation of Sri Lanka and Burma, institutions such as the Danish Royal Library have built up major collections of Pali manuscripts, and major traditions of Pali studies.

 Pali literature

 Pali literature is usually divided into canonical and non-canonical or extra-canonical texts.
-Canonical texts include the whole of the Pali Canon or Tipitaka.
-With the exception of three books placed in the Khuddaka Nikaya by only the Burmese tradition, these texts (consisting of the five Nikayas of the Sutta Pitaka, the Vinaya Pitaka, and the books of the Abhidhamma Pitaka) are traditionally accepted as containing the words of the Buddha and his immediate disciples by the Theravada tradition.
+Canonical texts include the whole of the Pali Canon (Tipiṭaka).
+With the exception of three books placed in the Khuddaka Nikāya by only the Burmese tradition, these texts (consisting of the five nikāyas of the Sutta Piṭaka, the Vinaya Piṭaka, and the books of the Abhidhamma Piṭaka) are traditionally accepted as containing the words of the Buddha and his immediate disciples by the Theravada tradition.

 Extra-canonical texts can be divided into several categories: